mindsdb/mindsdb/mindsdb/integrations/handlers/ibm_cos_handler/README.md

 - `cos_hmac_access_key_id`: The IBM COS access key that identifies the user or IAM role.
 - `cos_hmac_secret_access_key`: The IBM COS secret access key that identifies the user or IAM role.
-- `cos_endpoint_url`: The IBM COS session token that identifies the user or IAM role.
-This becomes necessary when using temporary security credentials.
+- `cos_endpoint_url`: The IBM COS resource ID for your cloud Object Storage.

 Optional connection parameters include the following: